 - More effective marketing and communication to engage with investors and improve the reputation of the LIC and its manager e.g. investor presentations, regular market updates and media appearances;

-- A share buyback including a conditional tender offer (CTO) where the company offers to acquire a significant percentage of its shares via an off-market buyback at various intervals;
+- A share buyback, including a conditional tender offer (CTO), where the company offers to acquire a significant percentage of its shares via an off-market buyback at various intervals;

-- Adopting a timetable where investors are given an exit facility at NTA, perhaps annually or every three years;
+- Adopting a timetable where investors are given an exit facility at NTA, perhaps annually or every three years; and

 - Delisting into an equivalent unlisted fund, which can often require a lot of time and paperwork for investors to manage.